Language: EN

 Operations with dynamic

 When performing operations with a dynamic type variable, the compiler does not perform any type checking.
-Instead, operations are resolved at runtime.
+Instead, the operations are resolved at runtime.

 dynamic value = 10;